Define a new cohort

 For numerical property values, Amplitude interprets a missing value as 0.

-• Any time: This will select users who had the specified value for the user property you're interested in at any time in the date range you select.
+• Any time: This selects users who had the specified value for the user property you're interested in at any time in the date range you select.
 For example, users who had the Country property of United States anytime during the last 30 days: Even if some users may have left the United States (which would mean their most recent Country property value is different), this cohort definition would still include them.

 Group-level cohorts

 If you have instrumented group types, you can create group cohorts from the cohort detail page (where you define or upload a cohort).
 To do this, when defining your cohort, select the group name on the left side of the definition.
-In this example, the group name is "company(s)."
+In this example, the group name is "Account(s)."

 When applying the group cohort to a chart, add the group by clicking + Filter by, and then Cohort.
 Then select the group name from the list.